 If you still have feeling in your nipples, after your breast augmentation, that’s generally a good sign that your nerves are working correctly.
 However, if your breast augmentation surgery was less than a year ago, the sensation may have not returned to the area, yet.
 So, no need to panic.
 You still have the option to breastfeed, in this case, too!

 Where are your Breast Implants Located?

 The breast implant placement will also affect whether or not you’ll be able to breastfeed after an augmentation.

-If your breast implants are located under your chest muscle, you’ll have a better shot at success for breastfeeding.
+If your breast implants are located under your chest muscle, you’ll have a better shot at success in breastfeeding.

 If your breast implants are right under the glandular tissue of your breast, thus on top of your chest muscle, this can sometimes interfere with milk production.

 However, most plastic surgeons opt for the first.
 So, if you’re unsure and you’ve had a breast augmentation fairly recently, chances are that they’re under the chest muscle.
 Contact your plastic surgeon for more information if you’re unsure.